rowasjo/tinyvalgo/README.md

 # Tinyval Go

-This stores and retrieves binary blobs using their SHA-256 hashes as keys.
+Hash table service for storing and retrieving binary blobs using their SHA-256 hashes as keys.

 Note: This project is primarily an experiment in using Go for HTTP service development.